WellthCare

 Step 2: Notify Your Benefits Provider Within the Allowed Window

 Federal law generally gives you 60 days from the date of the event to request a change.
-Check your specific plan document or summary plan description (SPD) for exact deadlines.
-Employers and carriers often require written notice within 30 or 60 days.
-Delays can result in losing the special enrollment opportunity until the next open enrollment period.
-For WellthCare, notifying early also ensures any dependent-related preventive care actions (like scans or labs) start accruing rewards and Pension credits immediately.
+Check your plan document or SPD for exact deadlines.
+Employers and carriers often want written notice within 30 or 60 days.
+Miss the deadline and you might have to wait until the next open enrollment.
+For WellthCare, early notification means dependent preventive care actions start earning rewards and Pension credits right away.

-Tip: Provide documentation-such as a marriage certificate, birth certificate, divorce decree, or dependent verification form-to prove the event and the dependent relationship.
+Tip: Provide documentation like a marriage certificate, birth certificate, divorce decree, or dependent verification form to prove the event and relationship.

 Step 3: Choose How to Report the Change